zopefoundation/ZConfig/doc/zconfig.rst

   </email-notifier>
 </eventlog>
 \end{verbatim}

-For details about the SMTPHandler see the Python \module{logging} module.
+For details about the SMTPHandler see the Python :mod:`logging` module.

 \begin{seealso}
   \seepep{282}{A Logging System}